Zuehlke/poinz/docu/manual.md

 Choose an avatar to be displayed in the Estimation Area, visible for all users in the room.
 If you set an email address that is registered with https://gravatar.com, the gravatar "Icon" will be used.
 This overrides any selected PoinZ avatar.

-#### Excluded
+#### Spectator

-If you mark yourself as "excluded", you do not take part in estimating stories.
+If you mark yourself as "spectator", you exclude yourself from estimation and can no longer take part in estimating stories.
 If auto reveal is enabled, PoinZ will "ignore you" and reveal the story as soon as all other users did estimate the current story.
 You can still modify the backlog and [settle](#settle).
 This is helpful for Scrum Masters / moderators.

 ### Room Settings